[ Updated Mar 7, 2023 ]

 Let’s see what types of reports you can create with Facebook Ads data.

-The Facebook Ads Overview report is a pretty solid starting point to monitor how your ads are performing.
-This type of report gives you a holistic view of your campaign performance.
+Facebook Ads overview report is a pretty solid starting point to monitor how your ads are performing.
+This type of report gives you a holistic view into your campaign performance.
 Depending on your campaign objective, you would want to select the metrics that matter.